Previous dayApril 27, 2026Next day

 79.0 km---✓ ReviewedUSGS →

-This magnitude 2.2 event was detected 95 km SSE of Ugashik, Alaska on April 27, 2026, with origin time 13:56 UTC.
+Seismographs logged a magnitude 2.2 earthquake 95 km SSE of Ugashik, Alaska with origin time 13:56 UTC on April 27, 2026.
 It arrived roughly 5 hours after a larger magnitude 2.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 79.0 km below the surface, classifying it as intermediate depth.
+The hypocenter lay at 79.0 km, placing this in the intermediate depth category.
 The epicenter is at 56.701°, -156.894°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: